 Terpenes Vs Terpenoids

-You might have also stumbled upon the word terpenoids along with terpenes in your CBD journey.
+You might have also encountered the word terpenoids and terpenes in your CBD journey.

 Although it is easy to think that terpenoids and terpenes are interchangeable, they mean different things.

 Terpenes are natural compounds in plants.
 Terpenoids, on the other hand, are oxidized terpenes.

 For example, in a live hemp plant, the aromatic compounds found in the bud or flower are the terpenes.
 Drying and curing the plant oxidizes the terpenes forming terpenoids.

 To date, more than 200 different terpenes have been identified in hemp plants.